rochacbruno/py2rs/README.md

 - There is no automated **Garbage Collector** so Rust frees memory based on Resource Aquisition RAII (a.k.a Ownership)
 - Rust has **Generic Types**!!!
 - As **Rust** is **close to bare metal** you can ship a program without the inclusion of **Rust's runtime** which makes easy to distribute programs (no need of dependencies and virtuelenvs management)
-- There are **Python** code in Rust!
-Rust build is [bootstrapped by Python](https://github.com/rust-lang/rust/blob/master/src/bootstrap/bootstrap.py)
 - Graydon Hoare (creator of Rust) is now working at **Apple** developing the **Swift** language
 - Rust is the developers **most loved language** according to **Stack Overflow Survey**
 - Rust is the most [**energy efficient**](https://sites.google.com/view/energy-efficiency-languages/results) language! and that is very important for environment, data center companies and maybe it can help saving your laptop and phone battery in near future.